WalterZWang/influxdb/README.md

 The following two files are not necessary:

-``access.py``: the way to encode and decode the username and password, you can use other methods to store your username and password of the databse safely
+``access.py``: the way to encode and decode the username and password, you can use other methods to store your username and password of the database safely

-``gridCarbon.py``: Interface to collect grid carbon emission intensity from WattTime
+``gridCarbon.py``: contains the API to collect grid carbon emission intensity from WattTime.
+The grid carbon emission is used as an example data to write to and read from the influxdb database.
+This file is independent from the influxdb interface

 ### Running
-Unfortunately, you cannot run ``tutorial.ipynb``, because you need username and password to interact with the influxdb interface, which we cannot share in this public repository
+Unfortunately, you cannot run ``tutorial.ipynb``, because you need the username and password to interact with the influxdb database, which we cannot share in this public repository

 ### Feedback